-Planning controls for land surrounding WSI including the Aerotropolis and surrounding growth areas have adopted a precautionary approach to aircraft noise controls, particularly noise sensitive development within the ANEC 20.
+Planning controls for land surrounding WSI including Aerotropolis and surrounding growth areas, have adopted a precautionary approach to aircraft noise controls, particularly noise sensitive development within the ANEC 20.
 The adoption of the ANEC 20 contour around WSI has increased the area of land subject to planning restrictions based on aircraft noise.
 This includes more land on which noise sensitive developments are not permitted or where existing developments may be required to improve noise insulation.

-WSI's OLS was prescribed by declaration on 19 October 2017 and since then building height restrictions on all land use types have applied within the OLS.
-OLS are also in place at all other airports in the Sydney Basin.
+WSI's OLS was prescribed by declaration on 19 October 2017 and since then, building height restrictions on all land use types have applied within the OLS.
+Obstacle Limitation Surfaces are also in place at all other airports in the Sydney Basin.
 The adoption of the OLS for WSI has increased the area of land in which specific height controls are in place to define the limits to which structures or objects may project into the airspace.

 A PANS-OPS for WSI will be prepared once flight paths have been finalised.
-Once this occurs, consent authorities are required under the Airports Act 1996 (Cth) and Airports (Protection of Airspace) Regulations 1996 (Cth) to review all building and development applications they receive for any infringements into the PANS-OPS.
-This would increase the area of land in which long-term controlled activities (longer than 3 months) penetrating the PANS-OPS airspace are not permitted.
+Once this occurs, consent authorities are required under the Airports Act and the APAR to review all building and development applications they receive for any infringements into PANS-OPS.
+This would increase the area of land in which long-term controlled activities (longer than 3 months) penetrating the PANS-OPS airspace are not permitted

-Any new development classed as 'relevant development' under the State Environmental Planning Policy (Precincts - Western Parkland City) 2021 (NSW) (Western Parkland City SEPP) and within the 13 km wildlife buffer of WSI will be subject to the wildlife management controls contained within the Western Parkland City SEPP.
-Wildlife buffers resulting in land use restrictions and other wildlife controls are also in place at all other airports in the Sydney Basin and the addition of further wildlife buffers has increased the area of land in which wildlife controls are in place.
+Any new development classed as 'relevant development' under the Western Parkland City SEPP and within the 13 kilometre wildlife buffer of WSI will be subject to the wildlife management controls contained within the Western Parkland City SEPP.
+Wildlife buffers resulting in land use restrictions and other wildlife controls are also in place at all other airports in the Sydney Basin and the additional of further wildlife buffers has increased the area of land in which wildlife controls are in place.

-To date, the range of existing planning controls in the vicinity of WSI have been an effective means of providing appropriate land use controls and cumulative impacts related to land use and planning are not considered significant.
+To date, the range of existing planning controls in place in the vicinity of WSI have been an effective means of providing appropriate land use controls and cumulative impacts related to land use and planning are not considered significant.